andrewscaya/ascmvc/docs/eventsourcing.rst

 name as the aggregate root's name (first parameter of the event dispatcher's ``attach()`` method) and with a wildcard symbol as the event' name (second parameter of the same ``attach()`` method), we are, in fact, making this controller a listener to all of the aggregates events.
 This will allow the controller to determine what is left to be done, before a response can be considered to be completely finished.
-In an asynchronous environment like Swoole, this allows for simultaneous execution of multiple parts of the aggregate, without having to wait for one part to finish before another one can be executed.
+This allows for simultaneous execution of multiple parts of the aggregate, without having to wait for one part to finish before another one can be executed.

 Each part of the aggregate is then responsible of accomplishing its own subordinated task in order to fulfill the common goal.
 The way each part of the aggregate can interact with the other parts is by dispatching events through the event dispatcher.

+.. note:: An event with the name of the controller method (handler) and with the aggregate root name of the controller will be dispatched upon successful routing to the designated handler (at the end of the main AscmvcEvent::EVENT_ROUTE event).

 .. index:: Event Sourcing Dispatcher